-These Slow Cooker Roast Beef Po' Boy Sandwiches are just perfect for a summer dinner!
+These Slow Cooker Roast Beef Po’ Boy Sandwiches are perfect for a summer dinner but this is a meal that will taste just as good when it’s time for back-to-school!

 If you’ve been to New Orleans you must have eaten a Po’ Boy (Poor Boy) Sandwich of some type.
 If you have, you’ll understand what I mean when I say that these Slow Cooker Roast Beef Po’ Boy Sandwiches from the Kitchn are not just ordinary sandwiches.